SOCIAL MEDIA AND POLITICS

 - Sponsored Snapchat geo-filters to targeted locations

-- Boosted and sponsored posts
+- Boosted and sponsored posts on Meta

 HISTORY OF POLITICAL ADVERTISING

 Digital advertising on social media is a critical tool for candidates to find donors and sway voters.
-2020 presidential candidates have reportedly spent almost $100 million to date on digital advertising on social media platforms.
+2020 Presidential candidates have reportedly spent almost $100 million to date on digital advertising on social media platforms.

 Is it really big-techs role to limit and control how campaigns can reach voters?

-Online advertising is much more precise in comparison to broadcast television ads in terms of the ability to reach the end user.
+Online advertising is much more precise in comparison to broadcast television ads in terms of the ability to reach the end-user.
 This is the magic of digital advertising vs. traditional marketing.

 Why should we kill that just because politicians want to take a stance?

 Critics claim that on TV, political ads are highly regulated.
 However, they still contain falsehoods despite the regulation.

 Why should political ads on social media be treated differently than political ads on television?
 Why the double standard?